 The new regulation is much simpler than the current one.
-It is ruled by the next principles:
+It is ruled by the following principles:

 - Players are rewarded with ranking points depending on the round they end their participation in the tournaments.
-There are fixed tables with the amounts, separated by tournament kind.
-Points are also given for each won match in qualification stages.
+There are fixed tables with the amounts, separated by tournament type.
+Points are also given for each match won in qualification stages.

 - Different ranking lists are published for senior, under 21, junior and cadet, whose points are rewarded separately.

-- Rewarded points are valid for certain time, expiring in:
+- Awarded points are valid for a certain time, expiring in:

 - 48 months for Olympic Games, with a 25% decreasing rate every 12 months.